-In June, muted demand from foundries making automobiles & industrial molds let to slipping of domestic prices.
-Internationally, there was low buying activity, especially in the US which accounts for 50% of global supply, since buyers booked high tonnages in May itself.
 In July, global pig iron prices increased because of reduced availability in the market as producers cut volumes due to lack of raw materials.
 Domestically, prices decrease due to reduced demand and rising inventory levels.
 In August, the price of Pig Iron fell owing to a lack of inflation in manufacturing goods due to weakening growth rates.
 Internationally, the higher cost of Iron Ore contributed to the rise in the price of Pig Iron.
 In September, international prices of pig iron fell due to weakening demand and a lower international price for scrap, while prices remained stable domestically.
 In October, international prices fell considerably owing to weak mill demand and low demand for steel scrap.
 Domestically, weak exports caused a glut of supply in the market, hurting the price at a time of weak industrial demand.
 In November, international as well as domestic prices remained constant due to stable market conditions.
 In December, international prices rose owing to higher scrap prices, alongside strong Chinese demand.
 Domestic prices rose simultaneously.
+In January, prices continued to rise, with strong demand in China in the early part of the month.
+Domestic prices rose simultaneously.
+In February, international as well as domestic prices remained stable.